jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 1. `[System.Convert]::FromBase64String(<base64_password>)`: The base64 string is a textual representation of binary data.
 To retrieve the original password, we first need to decode it into its binary form.
 The `System.Convert` .NET class provides methods for data type conversions, and here we use its `FromBase64String` method to convert the base64 string into a byte array, which represents the raw binary data.
 Since the byte array is not really human-readable, it must be further processed.

 2. `[System.Text.Encoding]::UTF8.GetString(<binary_btye_array>)`: To convert the binary data into a readable format, we use the `System.Text.Encoding` .NET class, which handles character encoding and decoding.
 Specifically, the `UTF8.GetString` method translates the byte array into a UTF-8 encoded string.
 UTF-8 is a widely used character encoding standard in PowerShell which ensures the decoded string is properly interpreted as human-readable.

-	We can run a command prompt as an administrator user using the `discovered credentials.
+We can run a command prompt instance as an administrator user using the discovered credentials.

 ```
 runas.exe /user:administrator cmd